marnixcox/logicapp-ai-agent/README.md

 ### Deploy Contents

-After coding some functions and creating Azure Logic App Standard workflows these can be deployed with another single command.
+After creating Azure Logic App Standard workflows these can be deployed with another single command.

 - Run `azd deploy`

-Functions code and workflows will be deployed into the existing infra components.
+Workflows will be deployed into the existing infra components.

 <img src="assets/deploy.png" width="50%" alt="Deploy">